 “The Veiled" is my first painting in this series.
 This painting sheds a light on mental illness.
 The vertical glazed stripes represent the veil that prevents us from seeing or knowing the mental health issues of people we interact with from day to day.
 We are mostly unaware of maladies that effect one out of four.
 Also, the veil represents the effects some patients experience when taking medication.
 The medication muffles or dulls their view or experience of life.

 Her lipstick is askew, her left eye is not as bright as her right, and there are various colors throughout the face and especially around her eyes that could be considered excessive.
 These particular aspects of the painting reinforce the text that is easily missed, almost veiled itself, that form a design around the neckline of her garment.

-Though this is not a painting of my mom, it is incredibly personal to me because my mom was diagnosed with extreme mental illness when I was three months old.
+Though this is not a painting of my mom, it is incredibly personal because my mom was diagnosed with mental illness when I was three months old.

 Her diagnosis was manic/depressive and at times paranoid/schizophrenic disorder.
 Daily medications kept her symptoms under control for the most part.
 The veil that covers mental illness does not eliminate nor lessen the effects it causes and the stigma associated with it for individuals or families.
 My mom's smile could light up a room, and I am forever grateful I get my smile from her.

 She took one day at a time, bravely handling the enormous emotional and mental weight she woke up under each day, until her death on January 28, 2006 at the age of 62.